MOvations/RTL_433_WeatherStation/README.md

 it includes a "secrets_template.py" file that can be used to upload to weather underground.
 This functionality can be turned off in the code as well.
 Simply set WEATHER_UPLOAD to False in the RTL433_WeatherStation.py file

-Some more housekeeping is need to streamline this
+Some more housekeeping is needed to streamline this